firefreak9/Punchy/README.md

 **The URL field resets**
 The URL is restored automatically when you open settings.
 If it's missing, paste it again and tap Save.

+**My Pay Dashboard still says "TOTAL," not "NET"** That's expected until you set a nonzero Tax rate or Deduction amount — the feature is off by default and won't change anything unless you configure it.

 ---

-*Punchy is a personal project.
-Your data stays on your watch and your own Google account — it is never sent to any third-party server.*
+Punchy is a personal project.
+Your data stays on your watch and your own Google account — it is never sent to any third-party server.